zkyymaulana/zkyymaulana/README.md

 # Hi there 👋 I'm **M. Zaky Pria Maulana**

-### 🔭 About Me
-I’m a web developer and UI/UX enthusiast currently pursuing my Bachelor’s degree in Informatics at **UPN "Veteran" Jawa Timur**.
+I'm a web developer and UI/UX enthusiast currently pursuing my Bachelor’s degree in Informatics at **UPN "Veteran" Jawa Timur**.
 I have a strong passion for creating dynamic, responsive, and user-friendly websites.
 I enjoy working with modern technologies and frameworks to bring creative ideas to life.

 I thrive in collaborative environments, constantly learning new skills, and staying updated with the latest trends in technology.